Chart Color Schemes

 Milperra is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Milperra's dwelling structure, as per the latest Census, consisted of 94.5% houses and 5.5% other dwellings.
+Milperra's dwelling structures, as per the latest Census, consisted of 94.5% houses and 5.5% other dwellings.
 In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Milperra stood at 42.5%, with mortgaged dwellings at 46.5% and rented ones at 11.0%.
-The median monthly mortgage repayment was $2,600, exceeding Sydney metro's average of $2,427.
-Median weekly rent in Milperra was $538, compared to Sydney metro's $470.
-Nationally, Milperra's mortgage repayments were higher at $2,600 than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Milperra was at 42.5%, with mortgaged dwellings at 46.5% and rented ones at 11.0%.
+The median monthly mortgage repayment in the area was $2,600, exceeding Sydney metro's average of $2,427.
+Weekly rent in Milperra was recorded at $538, higher than Sydney metro's $470.
+Nationally, Milperra's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing